How To Improve Your Technical Writing

 Reading a huge, dense block of text is very tiring for readers and requires a great deal of concentration.
 In fact, studies have shown that, after about seven lines of text, our brains naturally skip to the end of a paragraph!

 Use paragraph breaks to separate out your category groups.
 This creates white space in your document so that it breathes.
-Your reader will be much more likely to fully read and understand everything in your document.
+Your reader will be much more likely to read and understand everything in your document fully.

 It's critical that you put each of your topics or sections into a logical order.
 Your document purpose should always guide this process.